Alan-Miller/iOSMessages/README.md

     ```

-> After finishing the steps above successfully, a folder called `_export` will be created in your working directory with all of your files.
+> After finishing these steps, an `_export` folder with all your files will be created in the iOSBackup folder.

+> My thanks to [Chelsey Baker](https://github.com/chelseybaker) for [her original repo](https://github.com/chelseybaker/iOSMessageExport).